Husky-AI9/Constellation/README.md

 This project is licensed under the Apache License 2.0.
 See `LICENSE`.

+## Frontend

+The frontend code is build using Google AI Studio and is it current codebase is [here](https://github.com/Husky-AI9/Constellation/tree/main/ConstellationFrontEnd).

 ## Overview

 This backend serves the **Hometown Signals** and **LA28 Momentum** challenges from the Team USA Hackathon Hub frontend (`Hub.tsx`).
 It exposes exactly the endpoints that `Hub.tsx` calls: